 This project will utilise and develop your knowledge surrounding CFD modelling, mass and heat transfer, reaction kinetics and chemical equilibria.
 You will work closely with Carbon Clean, a global leader in the development of carbon capture technology and pioneers in the use of RPB for industrial decarbonisation.
 Your findings could directly impact the design and operation of commercial working carbon capture facilities, supporting the pathway to net zero.

-We are seeking applicants to start in September 2022.
-Potential applicants should have, or are expecting to obtain in the near future, a first class or good 2.1 honours degree in engineering, mathematics, or science.
+We are seeking applicants to start in September 2023.
+Applications are welcome from graduates with a relevant STEM or engineering background.
 The studentship is open to UK candidates, but exceptional and highly qualified international applicants are also welcome to apply.

 The project will be part of the EPSRC-supported Centre for Doctoral Training in Resilient Decarbonised Fuel Energy Systems.
 The student who undertakes it will be one of a cohort of over 50 students in a broad range of disciplines across the Universities of Sheffield, Nottingham and Cardiff.